 Phil’s handlers claim that today’s Phil is the same groundhog that prognosticated an early spring that year, and that he is now more than 120 years old.
 They attribute his longevity to the magical Elixir of Life, a secret recipe that Phil sips every summer at the Groundhog Picnic.
 Standard-issue teetotaling groundhogs live up to 6 years.

 Phil has met presidents and governors.
-He starred in a 1993 movie with Bill Murray and has appeared on Oprah.
+He starred in a 1993 movie with Bill Murray and appeared on Oprah.
 During Prohibition, Phil threatened to impose 60 weeks of winter on the community if he wasn’t allowed a drink.

 Fun Facts About Groundhogs